kent-rasmussen/azt/SILCAWL/README.md

-The SILCAWL.lift file in this folder is from https://github.com/sillsdev/wesay/blob/develop/common/wordpacks/SILCAWL/, retrieved on September 20, 2021.
+The SILCAWL.lift file in this folder was retrieved from https://github.com/sillsdev/wesay/blob/develop/common/wordpacks/SILCAWL/, on September 20, 2021.
 It was accompanied by the following license:

 The MIT License (MIT)